1Revenger1/fsxrichpresenceapp/README.md

 # FSXRichPresence App

-An application that creates a Rich Presence for all versions of FSX and P3D.
+An application that creates a Rich Presence for all versions of FSX, P3D and XPlane 11.

 ![Alt text](example.png?raw=true "Title")

 ## Requirements
-You need to have FSUIPC installed!
+You need to have FSUIPC/XPUIPC installed!

 ## Installation
 Unzip the included zip and it will work!